Cystotomy – Post-Operative Instructions

 Following a successful surgery, owner compliance is the most important factor in recovery.
 Please be careful and patient with your pet during this time.
 Following these instructions closely will ensure a speedy recovery.

-- Pain Management: This surgery is a painful procedure and pain management is a necessity.
-The appropriate medications will be sent home post operatively.
+1. Pain Management: This surgery is a painful procedure and pain management is a necessity.
+The appropriate medications will be sent home post-operatively.
 Be sure to administer these medications as directed and until ALL doses are finished.
 This will keep your pet comfortable and promote a speedy recovery.
 If you feel at any time the pain is not adequately controlled please contact the clinic.
-Some side effects of these medications may include: nausea/upset stomach, constipation or diarrhea.
-It is best to give these medications with food.

 – Typically these results are returned to our clinic in 4-8 weeks.